nats-io/nats-streaming-server/README.md

 # Important Changes

+## Version `1.0.0-beta`

+The Store interface has been slightly changed to accommodate the clustering feature.

+* Changed `MstStore.Store()` API to accept a `*pb.MsgProto` instead of a byte array.
+This is because the server is now assigning the sequence number.
+The store implementation should ignore the call if the given sequence number is below or equal to what has been already stored.
+* Added `MsgStore.Empty()` API to empty a given channel message store.

 ## Version `0.6.0`

 The Store interface has been heavily modified.
 Some of the responsibilities have been moved into the server